The perfect choice for young learners

 We need children who are willing to investigate, problem-solve and take risks with a high level of emotional intelligence.

 Through child initiated, play-based learning that's what they're doing.
 They're building confidence to investigate, negotiate, communicate, and even if they're not quite sure how it's going to work out, they just go for it!’
-Kate insists.
+Lesley insists.

 All teachers and staff in the Early Years Centre at Harrow Bangkok are highly qualified, experienced and passionate about providing the very best for every child.
 The EYC is a purpose-built centre designed for learners aged 18 months to 5 years old.
 Their state of the art facilities include 3 playgrounds, numerous outdoor shared learning spaces, a soft play room, a music room, dining room, Thai Studies room, adventure playground and splash play areas.
 The school’s 35 acre garden campus gives children room to grow and soon getting there will be even easier with Harrow Bangkok’s private access road.